Tribal flags are displayed during Native American Day on the south steps of the California State Capitol.

 Tribal Engagement

-Tribal Engagement Policy
+Tribal Consultation Policy

-In 2015, the Council adopted a Tribal Consultation Policy to engage in the timely and active process of seeking, discussing, and incorporating the views of California Native American Tribes and Tribal communities into its decision-making.
+In 2015, the Council adopted a Tribal Consultation Policy to engage in the timely and active process of seeking, discussing, and incorporating the views of California Native American tribes and tribal communities into its decision-making.
 The Council’s Tribal Consultation Policy can also be found in the Public Participation Plan as Appendix B.

 Active Consultations and Tribal Funding Opportunities